People at a glance

 Aligning our People approach with the Materiality matrix

 Our approach to People aligns with several material topics:

-- Occupational health, safety & well-being (addressed in Safety and Health & well-being)
+- Occupational health, safety & well-being (see Safety and Health & well-being)

-- Talent attraction & development (addressed in Empowering our people and Resetting the leadership and culture context)
+- Talent attraction, development & retention (see Empowering our people and Resetting the context for leadership)

 - Employee diversity & inclusion (see Diversity, equity & inclusion)

 Building on our 2021 efforts to reshape our company into three new Business Groups – Animal Nutrition & Health, Health, Nutrition & Care, and Food & Beverage – we implemented our updated organizational design in 2022.
 Our new set-up allows us to get closer to our customers in the industries we serve and develop innovative solutions at greater speed.
 This is supported by the establishment of a central science organization and embedded innovation teams, providing scientific capabilities and R&D power across all three Business Groups.
 The new organizational set-up is described in more detail in Strategy.

 In our corporate and support functions, the new operating model and principles designed in 2021 were implemented during the course of 2022.
 Supported by a series of transformation workshops, our corporate functions improved their functional excellence, creating a support model that underpins our business ambitions and adds value to all customers and other external stakeholders.
 For example, in P&O, our new organizational design enables a more fluid way of working, an improved employee experience, and better development opportunities for employees.